Torfkopp/masterarbeit/praesentation/sections/introduction.typ

 = Introduction
 == Introduction

+- Agent systems have become more important in powergrids
-- Agents in Powergrid use DRL algorithms
+- These agents use DRL algorithms
 - Network's architecture has big impact on performance

 #v(5%)